Behavioral Health at University Health Service

 Appointments and Services

-The first visit to the UHS Behavioral Health Clinic usually involves a brief discussion about the student's background and the nature of the current problem.
+University Health Service recognizes the unique stress and pressures a college student faces.
+The first visit to the UHS Behavioral Health Clinic usually involves a brief (hour-long) evaluation of the student's background and the nature of the current problem.
 This helps clarify the student's needs and develops a treatment plan for the patient.
 The treatment plan may include treatment at the UHS Behavioral Health Clinic, UK Counseling Center, or may receive a referral to outside resources in the community.

 Evaluation, brief crisis intervention, and medication management are offered for a variety of difficulties, including but not limited to: